MaterializeInc/materialize/misc/opentelemetry/README.md

 ### Usage

 ```
-$ ./mzcompose up
+$ ./mzcompose up -d
 $ MZ_OPENTELEMETRY_ENDPOINT="http://localhost:4317" bin/materialized
 ```

+Use `./mzcompose web jaeger` to browse the traces.
-Go to <http://localhost:16686> in your browser to browse the traces.
+Alternatively, go to <http://localhost:16686> in your browser.

 [mzcompose]: ../../doc/developer/mzcompose.md
 [the opentelemetry-rust repo]: https://github.com/open-telemetry/opentelemetry-rust/tree/a767fd3a7f08f4d7312a1c0dbb5ac0580a108eb3/examples/basic-otlp-http